microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaPermissionGrantConditionSet.md

 ```

 ## Description
-create a new Azure Active Directory permission grant condition set object in an existing policy.
+Create a new Azure Active Directory permission grant condition set object in an existing policy.

 ## Examples